 Methods like these have the potential to uncover genes, gene families, and their encoded proteins – which could be critical in medicine and biotechnology – and new ways to collect data are helping drive the field onward.
 Such systems will further the research on probiotics and their interactions with the immune system, metabolism and the microbiome as a whole.

-At Bened Life, we want to be part of a society that uses probiotics to solve both everyday and global problems, whether that means relief from anxiety-related symptoms in autistic individuals, reduced neurological oxidative stress for Parkinson's Disease, or even an easing of inflammation in triathletes.
+At Bened Life, we want to be part of a society that uses probiotics to solve both everyday and global problems, whether that means relief from anxiety-related symptoms in autistic individuals, reduced neurological oxidative stress for Parkinson's Disease, or even better recovery and performance for athletes.

 We’re striving for this kind of future through L. plantarum PS128.
 Learn how it can change your life today!